Best Money Market Account Rates on SaveBetter in June 2023

 What Is a Money Market Account?

-A money market account is a type of interest-earning savings account offered by some banks, credit unions, and online financial institutions.
+A money market account (MMA) is a type of high-interest-earning savings account offered by some banks, credit unions, and online financial institutions.
 MMAs provide many of the conveniences of a typical savings account but with a major added benefit — they often offer higher rates than traditional savings accounts or even high-yield savings accounts (HYSAs).

-Money market account interest rates can be similar or just slightly less than those offered through certificates of deposit (CD), but MMAs are much more liquid; CDs require you to hold a set amount of savings untouched in an account to obtain their higher rates, but with MMAs, you can withdraw and deposit money at any time without penalty fees.
+CDs, though, require you to keep a set amount of savings untouched in an account to obtain their higher rates.
+MMAs, on the other hand, are much more liquid.
+With MMAs, you can generally withdraw and deposit money at any time without penalty or fees.

-• An emergency fund for unexpected costs, such as medical bills or car repairs
+• An emergency fund for unexpected costs such as medical bills or car repairs

-• Major expenses, like a down payment for a new home or college tuition
+• Major expenses like a down payment for a new home or college tuition

-• Short-term wants and needs, like an upcoming vacation or new car purchase
+• Short-term wants and needs like an upcoming vacation or new car purchase

 • Extra funds that you don’t need access to on a daily basis